© 1997-2013 Jerry Emanuelson

 If you have developed hostility and anger toward the medical profession, you may find it very useful to have several sessions talking this over with a psychiatrist.
 A psychiatrist is a medical doctor who is trained to discuss and to help you to understand these types of problems.
 Considering the way that many very young children are treated during needle procedures, it is not surprising that many people develop this hostility.
 Someday, though, you a likely to reach a point where your health, and possibly your life, depends upon these medical professionals.
 So if you feel this hostility, please take steps to overcome it before you develop a real medical problem.

 *Needle Phobia is a defined medical condition according to the standard reference work on the subject, the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV).
+It is a sub-type of blood-injury-injection phobia, which is sometimes called BII phobia.

 This page contains a considerable amount of information in a small amount of space.
 If you are suffering from needle phobia, it is a good idea to re-read this information carefully.